steven-ponessa/flyway-docker-migration-test/README.md

 - `conf` – Directory containing the configuration file, flyway.conf
 - `drivers` – Directory containing the JDBC driver for the target database
-- `sql` – Directory with the SQL files that define the database schema (DDL) and content (DML) you are looking to migrate (build and load).
+- `sql` – Directory with the SQL files that define the database schema (DDL) and content (DML) we are looking to migrate (build and load).

 Looking at the content of each of these directories: